Life after divorce – A rough guide

 Now do the yoga and re-invent yourself (or eat, pray, love)

-My background is counselling psychology so not surprisingly I’ve done quite a bit of therapy and in various different forms.
+My background is in counselling psychology so not surprisingly I’ve done quite a bit of therapy and in various different forms.

-There have been many times when its simply been too expensive to engage with and other times when it’s been so necessary that the cost of not doing it would have been disastrous.
+There have been many times when it's simply been too expensive to engage with and other times when it’s been so necessary that the cost of not doing it would have been disastrous.

 There is free therapy out there – you have to look hard, get on a list and wait and wait.
 GP waiting lists often are long, but charities can help, and many workplaces now offer some short-term therapeutic options in their benefits packages.